Arima Onsen Travel Guide: Top Things to Do & See

 Taiko Hot Spring is the largest hot spring resort in Arima Onsen, with 26 onsen pools with Kinsen and Ginsen for you to shop around.
 There are also bedrock baths and a sauna room for you to go in between each onsen session.

-The resort’s interior will remind you about Ōedo Monogatari (大江戸物語).
+The resort’s interior will remind you of Ōedo Monogatari (大江戸物語).
 While there aren’t many entertaining facilities, you can easily spend a few hours at Taiko Hot Spring.

 Taiko Hot Spring’s Business Hours and Access Method